-When Family Trusts Affect Value of Firms
+When Family Trusts Affect the Value of Firms

 Share transfer restriction may induce family shirking problems, make family conflicts difficult to resolve, and distort firm decisions

 By Mabel Sieh and Guy Haydon, China Business Knowledge @ CUHK

 Ownership structure plays a critical role in the incentives and behavior of business organizations.
 The effects of firm ownership dispersion across managers and investors has been examined in past studies.
 Yet Professor Joseph P. H. Fan from the Chinese University of Hong Kong (CUHK) has extended the literature by examining the roles of ownership structure within a controlling family.

 His research “The impact of ownership transferability on family firm governance and performance: The case of family trusts” examines specifically on the family trust structure, which is commonly used among Fortune 500 family firms.